-This provision gives landlords who prevail an effective remedy at the justice court level, without having to wait until the entire eviction file is transferred to the county clerk’s office and set up as a new case.
+In effect, a tenant who cannot post a month’s rent within five days of judgment automatically loses.
+This provision gives prevailing landlords an effective pre-appeal remedy at the justice court level, without having to wait until the entire eviction file is transferred to the county clerk’s office and set up as a new case.

 Rule 510.9 Motion in County Court: Obtaining a Writ of Possession

 The use of pauper’s affidavits in appeals may in some respects appear unfair, but it can be turned to the landlord’s advantage: if the pauper’s bond is approved, and the county court takes over the case, the tenant is then obliged to begin making monthly rental payments to the court and continue to do so during the pendency of the appeal.
 If the tenant fails to do this (and most do) the landlord may seek immediate possession from the county court based on motion pursuant to Texas Rule of Civil Procedure 510.9(c)(5)(B), which permits a tenant to remain in possession only so long as the following requirements are met:

 (i) Within 5 days of the date that the defendant files a sworn statement of inability to pay [the appeal bond], it must pay into the justice court registry the amount set forth in the notice provided at the time the defendant filed the statement.
 If the defendant was provided with notice and fails to pay the designated amount into the justice court registry within 5 days, and the transcript has not been transmitted to the county clerk, the plaintiff is entitled, upon request and payment of the applicable fee, to a writ of possession, which the justice court must issue immediately and without hearing.